Hello from Paul and Timothy

 He is the leader of our community, the church.

-He started it, as the first one raised from the dead.
-In everything about it, he comes first.
+He is the first one raised from the dead.

 God was delighted to pour himself completely into Jesus, and to live there.